Welcome to my Bi-Annual blog post!

 So here's the story of how we went from this......

-Two years ago Santa bought me a farmhouse sink and butcher block counters from
+Two years ago Santa bought me a farmhouse sink and butcher block counters from Ikea.

 Finally I could kiss those baby blue counter tops good-bye.